X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim04creatingcity.md

 With these additions to our **LoadFloorPlan** method, we first initialize a random number generator which we will then use to generate a random positive number, lower than the argument passed for those sections in the Floor Plan than contain a number one, replacing it with a positive integer between 1 and 5

-Next, we will start expanding the **SetUpVertices** method so it also provides the vertices for the walls and roofings.
+Next, we will start expanding the **SetUpVertices** method so it also provides the vertices for the walls and roofing.

 Add these variables to the beginning of the **SetUpVertices** method: